 How does one become an infusion patient?

 - The patient’s provider calls us to discuss the patient’s therapy that they would like us to provide.
 They then fax an order with diagnosis and/or diagnosis code, a data sheet, current office notes, and current labs, if pertinent.
-Once this information is received it is faxed to the appropriate person for authorization/approval.
+Once this information is received it is faxed to the appropriate person for insurance authorization.

-- We make sure the provider’s office is aware that we cannot accept the patient until authorization is received.
+- We make sure the provider’s office is aware that we cannot accept the patient until insurance authorization is received.
 Following receipt of authorization, the patient or care giver is contacted and an appointment is made.

 What if a patient calls or presents with an order signed by an out-of-state provider?